MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/open-support-ticket-when-dataflow-refresh-completes.md

 * Customize the flow.
 Actions that require input from you will automatically be expanded.

-* Customize the flow.
-Actions that require input from you will automatically be expanded.

    The **Dataflow Refresh** trigger is expanded because you need to enter *Dataflow*.
 You need to enter the following information:
     * **Group Type**: Choose *Environment* when connecting to Power Apps and *Workspace* when connecting to Power BI
     * **Group**: Select the Power Apps environment or the Power BI workspace your dataflow is in
     * **Dataflow**: Select your dataflow by name

-After the condition, you can specify what happens after success or failure of the dataflow.
-In this template in both cases, we send you an email with the status of the dataflow refresh.

-   The **Dataflow Refresh** trigger is expanded because you need to enter information on your dataflow:
-    * **Group Type**: Select *Environment* when connecting to Power Apps and *Workspace* when connecting to Power BI.
-    * **Group**: Select the Power Apps environment or the Power BI workspace your dataflow is in.
-    * **Dataflow**: Select your dataflow by name.

 * After the conditions, you can specify what happens after success or failure of the dataflow.
 In this template, in both cases an email is sent with the status of the dataflow refresh.
 You can also modify the flow or message content.